Special Lifetimes and Bounds

 - To simplify

-blocks - When consuming/returning a type that needs a lifetime
+implblocks - When consuming/returning a type that needs a lifetime

 - To write trait objects that contain references.